kkots/ggxrd_hitbox_overlay_2211/README.md

 Since the `Disable mod` toggle disables the whole mod, this toggle only disables the hitbox drawing, so that GIF mode, No gravity mode, freeze game mode, etc may still work, only the boxes don't display.

-### F8 - Take transparent/non-transparent screenshot

-This is a big section that is described in [Taking transparent/non-transparent screenshots](#taking-transparentnon-transparent-screenshots) section.
-Basically this is a button to take a screenshot of the game with transparency enabled/disabled.
-Transparency only works under conditions described in that section.

 ### ESC - Show/hide mod's UI

 By default when you start the mod it will open a UI window in-game that has all the controls and settings laid out as buttons, checkboxes and fields.
 To hide the UI you can close it by clicking the x in the top right corner or by pressing ESC (default hotkey).
 To open the UI again, press ESC (default hotkey).
 You configure this hotkey and whether the UI opens when you start the mod using `modWindowVisibilityToggle` (in the mod's UI it's under 'Settings - Keyboard Shortcuts - Hide UI Toggle') and `modWindowVisibleOnStart` (in the mod's UI it's under 'Settings - General Settings - Mod Window Visible On Start').

 ### Hotkey configuration

 If you wish to configure hotkeys for Gif mode and No gravity mode and other modes, you can use the mod's UI that you can see in the game's window when you load the mod.
+The hotkey settings are located there in Settings - Keyboard Shortcuts.
 All other settings are also located in various parts of the UI.
 Or you can configure all settings by creating a text file named `ggxrd_hitbox_overlay.ini` and placing it in the directory where the game executable is.
 For example, for me my Steam version of the game is located at `...\SteamLibrary\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32`.
 Here's an example of the `.ini` file:

 <details>